Type 1 diabetes (T1D) can happen to anyone

 Up to 15x

-Certain autoimmune or viral conditions can also increase your risk
+Certain autoimmune or viral conditions can increase T1D risk

 The exact cause of type 1 diabetes isn’t known—and that means many of the risk factors are unknown too.
-But certain other conditions can increase your risk.
+But certain other conditions can increase T1D risk.

 A scale

-Having an autoimmune condition or a history of autoimmune conditions in your family could put you or your loved one at higher risk.
-These autoimmune conditions include:
+Having an autoimmune condition, like Celiac, Graves or Hashimoto's disease, or a history of autoimmune conditions in your family could also increase T1D risk.

 Type 1 diabetes can happen at any age—even as an adult